Prepping for Your Ice Climbing Adventure

 Weather-Resistant/Proof Layers: Ice climbing can be pretty wet.
 Waterproof breathable material is needed.
 Make sure you’ve sized it to fit over all the other layers you’ll be wearing on this trip.
 Your jacket must have a hood.
 Your bottoms must have full length zippers or zippers that go at least up to the waist band, so that they can be put on easily while wearing boots and crampons.

-Belay Jacket: Though not required, this can be very handy.
+Belay Jacket: This is a big, fluffy jacket made with down (goose feathers) or synthetic fill.
+Though not required, this can be very handy.
 This will keep you warm while not climbing.
 Down is the most compact, but synthetic fill works.
 It must be sized to fit over all the other layers you’ll be wearing.
-A water resistant coating is useful.
+A water resistant coating is useful and a hood is really ice.

 Head Gear: You’ll need either a synthetic/wool hat that can fit under a helmet and doesn't have a pom-pom type thing on the top.
 A scarf or "buff" or neoprene-style face mask can be useful for those windier days.